 Mason provides a welcoming, safe and supportive place to live and study while earning your degree.
-With more than 80 undergraduate majors and 127 graduate and professional degrees you can tailor an education to meet your career and personal goals.
+With over 80 undergraduate majors and 127 graduate and professional degrees, you can tailor an education to meet your career and personal goals.

 Our top priority is to provide students with access to exceptional faculty and quality academic programs that help them grow as individuals, scholars, and career-ready professionals.

 Applications from international students are reviewed with all other applications.
 Admission to the university is competitive; therefore, while minimum standards ensure that an application will be considered, they do not guarantee admission.
 The number of applicants, qualifications of the applicant pool, and the amount of available space determine the number of admission offers that Mason can make.
 In addition to overall admission requirements, some schools and colleges have individual requirements for acceptance into the major.
 For more information, see school or college admission requirements.

 - November 1 Early Action and Scholarship Priority Deadline

 - April 1 final scholarship deadline

 - June 1 final deadline for fall (August) semester

 - October 1 for spring (January) semester